PatrickKyei/exception/_drafts/2022-03-31-embrace-habits-that-will-change-your-life.md

 ## Embrace change

-Change is a part of life.
+Change is part of Life.
-Disrupt yourself BEFORE change disrupts you.
+DISRUPT YOURSELF BEFORE YOU ARE DISRUPTED BY CHANGE.

 ## Live outside your comfort zone

-Your comfort zone is your DEATH zone.
+Your DEATH ZONE is your comfort zone.
-Everything you want lies on the edge of your comfort zone.
+Everything you desire lies on the other side of your comfort zone.

 ## Pursue knowledge

-The moment you stop LEARNING, you stop growing.
+You can't grow if you don't continue to LEARN.
-When we stop growing, we start dying.
+We begin to die when we cease growing.

 ## Choose your relationships wisely

-We become like the people we spend the most time with.
+We become the people with whom we spend the most time.

-Remember, eagles don't fly with pigeons.
+Bear in mind that eagles do not fly with pigeons.